megupta06/cse15l-lab-reports/lab-report-1- week-2.md

  4. ## **Moving Files with scp**

-  Create a file on your computer called WhereAmI.java and put the following contents into it:
+  To learn how to  send files from your computer to server, create a file on your computer called WhereAmI.java and put the following contents into it:

   ```